silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/index.md

-title: MFA - User Guide
+title: User manual

-# MFA - User Guide
+# User manual

-This section includes guidance for setting up and managing MFA for your account.
+This section provides guidance for setting up and managing MFA for your account.

 [CHILDREN]